Why Being in Nature Will Benefit Your Mental Health

 A beautiful mountain in the sunshine is the perfect place to boost your mental wellbeing

-As Visit Wales say: “In Wales, there has always been an inherent relationship between people and the outdoors.
+As our partners Visit Wales say: “In Wales, there has always been an inherent relationship between people and the outdoors.
 It’s not just that our landscapes are awe-inspiring; they are steeped in the living history of an ancient language and culture.
 The stirring emotions evoked by the Welsh outdoors have inspired our poets, writers and artists for centuries.”